Khan Sarwar Murshid

-Khan Sarwar Murshid (খাঁন সারওয়ার মুরশিদ; 1 July 1924 - 8 December 2012) was a Bangladeshi educationist, diplomat and intellectual.
+Khan Sarwar Murshid (খাঁন সারওয়ার মুরশিদ; 1 July 1924 – 8 December 2012) was a Bangladeshi educationist and diplomat.

 Early life and education

-Sarwar Murshid was born on 1 July 1924 in his maternal home, the Munsef Bari of Comilla in Tipperah District, Bengal Province.
-He belonged to a Bengali Muslim family of Khans hailing from the village of Nasirabad in Nabinagar, Brahmanbaria.
-His father, Ali Ahmed Khan, was an advocate and All-India Muslim League politician, and served as a member in both the Bengal Legislative Assembly and the East Pakistan Provincial Assembly.
+Sarwar Murshid was born on 1 July 1924 at his maternal grandparents' home in Comilla, Tipperah District, Bengal Province.
+His mother's name was Siddiqua.
+His father, Ali Ahmed Khan, was an advocate and All-India Muslim League politician who served as a member in both the Bengal Legislative Assembly and the East Pakistan Provincial Assembly.

 Murshid was raised largely in Brahmanbaria town.
-After completing his primary education at home, he enrolled at the George High School in Brahmanbaria from where he passed his matriculation in 1939.
+After completing his primary education at home, he enrolled at the George High School in Brahmanbaria, from where he passed his matriculation in 1939.
 Murshid then proceeded to complete his FA from Feni Government College.
 He then moved on to study at the Comilla Victoria Government College, and then studied English at the University of Dhaka.
-He later moved to the United Kingdom to study at the University of Nottingham, receiving his Master of Arts in English Language and Literature in 1948.
+He later moved to the United Kingdom to study at the University of Nottingham, receiving his Master of Arts in English language and literature in 1948.

 Career

 From 1948 onward, he was a faculty member of the English Department of Dhaka University, becoming a full professor in 1970.
 During the 1971 liberation war, he was a member of the planning commission of the Mujibnagar government-in-exile.
-He served as Vice Chancellor of Rajshahi University during 1972–75.
-As a diplomat, he served as the Bangladeshi high commissioner to Poland, Hungary, and Czechoslovakia, and he was appointed Assistant Secretary General to the Commonwealth Secretariat in 1978.
+He served as vice chancellor of Rajshahi University during 1972–75.
+As a diplomat, he served as the Bangladeshi high commissioner to Poland, Hungary, and Czechoslovakia, and he was appointed assistant secretary general to the Commonwealth Secretariat in 1978.
 He was the first chairman of the Bangladeshi branch of Transparency International, an anti-corruption body, and was a trustee until his death.

 Between 1949 and 1965, Murshid edited a literary journal called New Values.
-Among his students at Dhaka University were future Bengali intellectuals such as Shamsur Rahman, Abdul Mannan Syed and Zillur Rahman Siddiqui.
+Among his students at Dhaka University were future Bengali intellectuals such as Shamsur Rahman, Abdul Mannan Syed, and Zillur Rahman Siddiqui.
 He was a Fellow of the Asiatic Society of Bangladesh and a recipient of the Bangla Academy Literary Award for Research and Essay.
 He was offered the Ekushey Award in 2010, which he declined.
-Amongst other distinctions of note that he received was the UN Citizen of the Year Award of the Bangladesh Chapter in 2011.
+Among other distinctions of note that he received was the UN Citizen of the Year Award of the Bangladesh Chapter in 2011.